psamuels00/biking/README.md

 ## Manual Data Updates

 There are two ways to add biking data manually:

 1. Use Strava to add an activity, or
-2. Add an entry to the InputData.manual_data dict in src/biking/input.py.
+2. Add an entry to the data journal, `data/journal.json`.
+For example:

+       "2024-12-22": {
+           "distance": 2.6,
+           "total_elevation_gain": 566,
+           "start_latlng": [13.45647, -16.57196],
+           "note": "comment is ignored"
+       },

+The distance and total_elevation gain are optional, added in addition to any values from Strava.
+The start_latlng is also optional and replaces the starting location of any Strava activity for the day.

 ## New Rides